-Total cash costs of \$946 per ounce of gold produced during the first quarter of 2019 were just 1% higher than total cash costs of \$935 during the first quarter of 2018.
-The small increase was due to the combined effect of a decrease of 3% in ounces of gold produced and a decrease of 2% in total cash costs
+Total cash costs of \$898 per ounce of gold produced during the third quarter of 2019 were 12% higher than total cash costs of \$802 during the third quarter of 2018.
+The increase was due to the combined effect of an increase of 21% in total cash costs offset by an increase of 8% in ounces of gold produced.
+During the nine month period ended 30 September 2019 total cash costs were \$913 per ounce produced which was 1% higher than total cash costs of \$904 during the same period of the prior year.
+The increase was due to the combined effect of an increase of a 5% increase in total cash costs and a 3% increase in ounces of gold produced.

-Total all-in sustaining costs ("AISC") of \$1,104 per ounce of gold produced during the first quarter of 2019 were 3% lower than AISC of \$1,144 during the first quarter of 2018.
-The decrease was due to the combined effect of a decrease of 3% in ounces of gold produced and decrease of 7% in total all-in sustaining costs.
+Total all-in sustaining costs ("AISC") of \$1,100 per ounce of gold produced during the third quarter of 2019 were 9% higher than AISC of \$1,005 during the third quarter of 2018.
+The increase was due to the combined effect of an increase of 18% in AISC costs and an increase of 8% in ounces of gold produced.
+During the nine month period ended 30 September 2019 AISC was \$1,098 per ounce produced which was 1% lower than the \$1,110 AISC per ounce produced during the same period of the prior year.
+The change was due to the combined effect of a 2% increase in AISC costs and an increase of 3% in ounces of gold produced.